With all the Great Lakes surrounding Canada’s most populous province, it is no wonder that Ontario is home to some of the best beaches in Canada.

 Bluffer’s Beach

-Bluffer’s Park Beach has a wide variety of available facilities and activities including marinas, parklands, swimming, fishing, and picnic areas.
+Bluffer’s Park Beach offers a wide range of facilities and activities, including marinas, parklands, swimming, fishing, and picnic areas.
 You can also enjoy the geographical feature “the bluffs.”

-Where: Located on the shores of Lake Ontario in 1 Brimley Rd S, Scarborough
+Where: Located on the shores of Lake Ontario at 1 Brimley Rd S, Scarborough

 You may like: Things to Do in Scarborough